 NOMINATION AND REMUNERATION COMMITTEE

 The Chairman of the Committee is an Independent Director.
-The Composition of the Nominationand Remuneration Committee is in conformity with therequirements of Section 178 of the Companies Act 2013 and SEBI Listing Regulations.
+Thecomposition of the Nomination & Remuneration Committee is in conformity with therequirements of Section 178 of the Companies Act 2013 and SEBI Listing Regulations.

 23. VIGIL MECHANISM

 The Policy on vigil mechanism and whistle blower policy may be accessedon the Company's website at the link: http://www.jindalinfra

 24. PARTICULARS OF LOANS GIVEN INVESTMENTS MADE GUARANTEES GIVEN ANDSECURITIES PROVIDED

 Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the standalone financialstatement (Please refer to Notes to the standalone financial statement).

 25. PARTICULARS REGARDING CONSERVATION OF ENERGY ETC.

 As your Company is not engaged in any manufacturing activity theparticulars relating to conservation of energy and technology absorption as mentioned inthe Companies (Accounts) Rules 2014 are not applicable to it.
 However emphasis isplaced on employing techniques that result in the conservation of energy.
 There were noforeign exchange earnings and expenditure of your Company during the Financial Year.

 26. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

 The details of employee whose particulars are required to be furnishedunder Section 197(12) of the Companies Act 2013 read with Rules 5(1) 5(2) and 5(3) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isprovided at Annexure - 3.

 27. PUBLIC DEPOSITS

-During the year ended March 31 2017 the Company has not accepted anypublic deposits and no amount on account of principal or interest on public deposits wasoutstanding as on 31st March 2017.
+During the year ended March 31 2018 the Company has not accepted anypublic deposits and no amount on account of principal or interest on public deposits wasoutstanding as on 31st March 2018.

 During the Financial Year there are no significant material orderspassed by the Regulators or Courts or Tribunals impacting the going concern status andcompany's operations in future.

 29. THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

 The Company has adopted a policy for prevention of Sexual Harassment ofWomen at workplace and has formed a Committee for implementation of said policy.
 Nocomplaint of harassment was received during the year.

 Your Directors express their grateful appreciation to concernedDepartments of Central / State Governments Financial Institutions & BankersCustomers and Vendors for their continued assistance and co-operation.
-The Directors alsowish to place on record their deep senseof appreciation for the committed services of theemployees at all levels.
-We are alsograteful for the con dence and faith that you havereposed in the Company as its member.
+The Directors alsowish to place on record their deep sense of appreciation for the committed services of theemployees at all levels.
+We are also grateful for the confidence and faith that you havereposed in the Company as its member.